dr-schlange/nallely-midi/docs/main.md

 nts1.modules.reverb.time = l  #  we map an LFO to the reverb time
 ```

+There is also two additional parameters that can be passed to a `ModulParameter`.
+They are optionals, so you don't have to deal with them directly.
+On, `range` gives the lower and the higher value that is accepted by the parameter.
+By default for `ModuleParameter` the value is `(0, 127)`.
+If you set values, the type of the values are important.
+If the min/low, max/high are `int`, then only integers are considered for the range.
+The other parameter is `description`, you can use this to give a textual description about the parameter, what are the interesting values (if there is some).
+This is not directly used by Nallely, but it can be used if you develop that uses Nallely as the underlying library.

 ## How to map components together

 Now that we know how to create virtual devices, how to create MIDI devices, let's see how we can map them together.